-All international applicants are required to complete the Financial Statement form and submit official bank statements reflecting the appropriate amount of money in US dollars prior to being issued the I-20.
-For more information or to request these forms contact the Office of Enrollment Services (516) 876.3200 or visit www.oldwestbury.edu/admissions/international/requirements.
+To be issued a SEVIS I-20 or DS2019, all academically accepted international applicants are required to complete the Financial Statement form and submit official bank statements reflecting the appropriate amount of money in US dollars.
+For more information or to request these forms contact the Office of International Enrollment Services (516) 876.3084 or visit www.oldwestbury.edu/admissions/international/requirements.